andrelandgraf/react-with-typescript/README.md

 `npm run start` - The app is now running on TypeScript!

-## Pros of using TypeScript with React
+## Pros & Cons of using TypeScript with React

 ### Typing with TypeScript